mariodivece/blog/2017-12-23-rpi-yocto-rocko/README.md

 - ```omxplayer``` as a media player for the RPi
 - ```opkg``` as a package manager
 - ```nc``` (Netcat) for streaming video if necessary
+- SPI, I2C, UART and GPIO support (these should work with WiringPi)

 *Note: The recipes in ```meta-rpi``` were taken from the awesome repo: https://github.com/jumpnow/meta-rpi*